benjystanton/benjystanton.github.io/_posts/2020-11-28-a-plan-for-accessible-maps.md

 - Think of maps as an enhancement to the service your building, the core content and functionality should be available without the map
 - Make sure that any information available via the map is also available via another accessible route (for example, in a nearby bit of text or data table, or in a downloadable spreadsheet)
+- Users of geospatial data might need to download the data in GeoJSON or Shapefile format so they can analyse it with GIS (geographic information system) software
-- Interactive maps require JavaScript, so making sure information is available outside of the map is compatible with a progressive enhancement approach too
+- Interactive maps often require JavaScript, so making sure information is available outside of the map is compatible with a progressive enhancement approach too
+- Aside: [FixMyStreet](https://www.fixmystreet.com/) uses HTML image maps to work even if the JavaScript doesn’t work, thanks to [Matthew Somerville](https://twitter.com/dracos) for pointing this out

 ## Keep the map simple